aimanraz/diabetes-analysis/README.md

 ## Data Cleaning
 Once uploaded the data, It required cleaning process.
 These are the following changes have been made:
 * Attributes dtype conversion
-* Filtering outliers, Filling nulls value with approriate measure. (e.g mean, foward fill etc.)
+* Filtering outliers, Filling nulls value with approriate measure.
 * Etc.

 ## Exploratory Data Analysis (EDA)